NLMT-auto/Plataforma-VIDA/README.md

-# Reading thread and steering control
+# Steering control and encoder

 Video: https://youtu.be/gFds-Ci4kwE